What Is Bankroll Management Sports Betting? The System That Protects Your Money in 2026 | GOAT Sports Bets

 Bet a fixed percentage that adjusts as your bankroll changes.
 If you're at $1,000 and betting 2%, that's $20.
 If you grow to $1,500, it becomes $30.

-This is my preferred method.
+This is a preferred method among professional bettors.
 Your risk scales with your capital.

 3. Kelly Criterion